Kayli/logspub/psychology.md

     - aggressive defences that block positive resolutions
   - genetically defined instincts based on what appears socially acceptable, not on what is right or true
     - fear of disapproval

+- cognitive bypassing
+  - survival strategy that people learn to avoid their feelings
+  - instead of experiencing feelings in the body they are thinking about their feeling

 ## grief [^17]